aaronistheman/Tic-Tac-Toe-with-GUI/README.md

 While writing this particular application, I experimented with some commenting styles, which explains why some of the comments may seem formatted oddly.

+When I wrote this application, I didn't use Git.
+(However, a few months after I wrote it, I learned to use Git.)
+Thus, I made this repository to store the finished application.

 The following YouTube video contains a demonstration: https://www.youtube.com/watch?v=8U3oIlrwUyk.

 Features